 Are There Tax Ramifications of Creating a Life Estate?

 Pursuant IRS regulations the gift tax value of transferring a remainder interest is the full value of the property, without any discount.
 Therefore, in the above example for gift tax purposes Jane transferred her home valued at $250,000.00, even though she created a life estate.
-However, in 2012 Massachusetts residents have a $1 million state gift/estate tax exemption and a $5 million federal gift/estate tax exemption.
-This means that Jane would have to file a gift tax return reporting that in the transaction, she utilized $250,000.00 of her federal and state tax credit.
-However, she would not have to pay any federal or state gift taxes as long as she had not made other large gifts which collectively surpassed the federal and state tax credits.
+However, in 2012 Massachusetts residents have a $1 million state estate tax exemption and no gift tax is imposed.
+Federally, we have a $5 million combined federal gift/estate tax exemption.
+This means that Jane would have to file a gift tax return reporting that in the transaction, she utilized $250,000.00 of her federal tax credit.
+However, she would not have to pay any federal gift taxes as long as she had not made other large gifts which collectively surpassed the federal tax credit.

 Are Life Estates for Everyone?